iwehrman/brackets/README.md

 Welcome to Adobe Edge Code!
 ---------------------------

-This repo contains the files for the ongoing development of Adobe Edge Code (http://html.adobe.com/edge/code/) as a fork of the real [brackets] repo at (https://github.com/adobe/brackets).
+This repo contains the files for the ongoing development of Adobe Edge Code (http://html.adobe.com/edge/code/) as a fork of the open-source project [Brackets] (https://github.com/adobe/brackets).

-There are three branches to note:
+There are three branches to be aware of:
-- the `master` branch shadows the real [brackets] repo;
+- the master branch shadows [Brackets] master;
-- the ongoing `edge-code` branch contains files to re-branch [brackets] as Adobe Edge Code; and
+- the ongoing edge-code branch contains files to re-branch [Brackets] as Adobe Edge Code; and
-- the ongoing `alf-localization` branch is used by the l10n team to push localization updates.
+- the ongoing alf-localization branch is used by the l10n team to push localization updates.

-note: please do not delete any of these branches (eg. when merging pull requests)
+Note: please do not delete any of these branches (eg. when merging pull requests)

-[Note: on Windows, all these commands must be run from a GitBash shell.]
+[Note: on Windows, all these commands must be run from a Git Bash shell.]

 ## Setup

 To get started with working on this project, do the following:

 1. `git clone https://git.corp.adobe.com/edge/edge-code.git`
 2. `cd brackets`
 3. `git checkout edge-code`
 4. `git submodule update --init --recursive`

 That's it!
 When you run the Edge Code shell, just open `brackets/src/index.html`.

 [OPTIONAL] If you need to sync changes with the real brackets repo, do the following:

 1. `git remote add public https://github.com/adobe/brackets.git`
 2. `git remote add private https://git.corp.adobe.com/edge/edge-code.git`

 ## Merging brackets changes into master

 To integrate the latest brackets into this repo, do the following:

 1. `git checkout master`
 2. `git submodule update --init --recursive`
 3. `git fetch public master`.
 This should result in a fast-forward merge.
 If there are conflicts, please check that something other than a brackets merge hasn't been committed to master.